Pure Henna Hair Dye is Non Metallic Henna

 The henna plant grows up to six metres high in hot, arid, dry, conditions.
 It’s botanical name is lawsonia inermis.
 It’s a beautiful small shrub that produces small oval shaped green leaves and small white flowers.
 It survives in the harshest conditions.
 It gives pure and natural hair colour that is unique to you.
 The henna flowers are fragrant and may be white, pink, red or yellow; they are used in perfumes.

-The natural hair dye from the henna plant comes only from its leaves.
-The leaves of the mature henna plant contain a red orange dye molecule called lawsone.
-The dye is extracted from the leaves by drying and crushing them, before sieving the crushed, powdered, leaves.
-The resulting yellow green henna powder is then mixed with water into a mud paste which is applied to hair as a natural hair dye.
+To create hair colour, the resulting yellow green henna powder is then mixed with water into a mud paste which is applied to hair as a natural hair dye.
 It will slightly deepen all dark hair colours and add mild auburn tones.
 On lighter hair colour tones it will colour auburn red.
 On grey hair it will colour fiery orange red.
 Indigo applied after henna will turn your henna hair colour brown through to black, depending how long the indigo is left in for.

 Henna Plant

 Not all hennas are equal.
 Renaissance Henna plant hair dyes are made by crushing and then finely sieving the dried leaves of the henna plant multiple times to remove all traces of stalks and grit.
 The carefully harvested leaves and finely sieved powder ensures the strongest dye stain.
-Absolutely nothing is added to the finely powdered leaves and the pure, fresh, henna powder is packed immediately into a re-sealable poly bag before being factory sealed inside a strong foil pouch to protect it from light.
-And that’s it: – 100% plant hair dye, ammonia free, PPD free, additive free, chemical free hair dye ready to go.
+Absolutely nothing is added to the finely powdered leaves and our pure, fresh, henna powder is packed immediately into a re-sealable poly bag before being factory sealed inside a strong foil pouch to protect it from light.
+And that’s it: – 100% plant hair dye, ammonia free, PPD free, additive free, chemical free hair dye ready to use.
 Simply add water, mix into paste and experience stunning natural herbal hair colour !

 Hair Types